paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-121-documentation-of-vessels.md

 <a id="section-12131"></a>
 ## § 12131.
 Command of documented vessels
-**(a) In General.—** Except as provided in subsection (b), a documented vessel may be placed under the command only of a citizen of the United States.
+**(a) In General.—** Except as provided in subsection (b), a documented vessel may be placed under the command only of a citizen or noncitizen national (as such term is described in section 308 of the Immigration and Nationality Act ([8 U.S.C.
+1408](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1408&num=0&edition=prelim))) of the United States.

 **(b) Exceptions.—** Subsection (a) does not apply to—